edmcman/experiment-scripts/README.md

 `analyze.R` is an R script that analyzes the uploaded data.
 It reads the experiment data directly from google docs, counts the number of samples, computes the mean time to "type" both Ed and Thanassis, and then produces two figures.
+You will probably want to edit this script so that it uses your own google docs csv file instead of mine.
 I often start analyzing experimental data by opening R and running `source("analyze.R")` to download the experimental data.
 There are many tools inside of R for exploratory data analysis, but I personally prefer visualization using the [ggplot2][ggplot2] package.

 Finally, the results from `analyze.R` can also be incorporated into a LaTeX paper.
 This is done using the [Sweave][Sweave] file